 This is a discount that can be applied to an insurance policy holder based on the number of consecutive years of no claims.

 Motability Scheme customers don’t accrue any personal no claims bonus as the car is owned by Motability Operations.
-If you leave the Scheme, RSA Motability (RSAM) may be able to provide a claims history letter which details any claims made by you and your nominated drivers along with the period of time you have had claims-free driving.
+If you leave the Scheme, our insurance provider may be able to provide a claims history letter which details any claims made by you and your nominated drivers along with the period of time you have had claims-free driving.
 Many insurance companies will accept this a proof of your claims history.
-You can request a claims history letter by calling RSAM on 0300 037 3737 or requesting one online here
+You can request a claims history letter by calling 0300 037 3737.

 A non-fault claim is any claim for which the insurer has been able to recover all of their costs against a third party.